mcleavey/isolation/README.md

 Additionally, agents will have a fixed time limit each turn to search for the best move and respond.
 If the time limit expires during a player's turn, that player forfeits the match, and the opponent wins.

 This project is from the AI Udacity Course.
+Udacity provided the project structure and the game setup (including isolation.py and tournament.py).
+I created the AI agent (game_agent.py).